 We feel a camp is a better experience without technology.
 Because there are no phones allowed at camp, campers are able to meet people and interact with them offline, form closer connections, get a much-needed break from the expectations and pressures of social media, and have the opportunity to live in the moment.

 The ONLY technology allowed will be an MP3 player that only plays music.
 All other devices are not permitted.

 We do not allow any camper, under any circumstance to have a cell phone whatsoever.
 WE MAKE NO EXCEPTIONS.
-In the instance of a camper being found in possession of a cell phone that camper will NOT be permitted to participate in their divisional trip.
+In the instance of a camper being found in possession of a cell phone that camper will be suspended and NOT be permitted to participate in their divisional trip.
 If the phone is found AFTER the trip, there will be an equal consequence.

 Please note all unauthorized devices will be removed and returned at the end of the session.
 If you are unsure which electronics are allowed in camp, ask yourself these questions:

 |Device||Is It Allowed?||Notes|